 16. Video Streaming Services

-While this is most obvious source of home entertainment, it still had to appear on the list.
+While this is the most obvious source of home entertainment, it still had to appear on the list.
 Whether you subscribe to Netflix, Amazon Prime, or Hulu, all three major streaming platforms offer spectacular content, both original and licensed.
+And relative newcomers like Disney+ and Peacock offer even more to choose from.

 Sure, you’ve probably already binged on major hits like “Stranger Things” and “Ozark.”
 But the major streaming platforms also offer a rich library of older films and TV series, indie flicks, foreign films, and documentaries.
 Try digging deeper this time around and exploring something that’s not the latest pop-culture darling.